 - One hour after the above reading (two hours after eating lunch)

-Follow the above schedule for a period of three days.
-Afterward, the data you collect should give you a comfortable outline of what your blood sugar levels look like.
+Follow this schedule for three days.
+The data you collect should give you an idea of what your blood sugar levels look like.

 - Fasting: less than 5.6 mmol/L

 - One hour after a meal: less than 7.8 mmol/L